 Medical & Healthcare

-That’s all folks, In this article, you have understood the basic concept of what is object detection, how it works in traditional machine learning, and in deep learning through convolutional networks.
-We have also discussed about YOLO & RNN Models in object detection along with some of the use cases of object detection.
+That’s all folks, In this article, you have understood the basic concept of what is object detection, and how it works in traditional machine learning, and deep learning through convolutional networks.
+We have also discussed some object detection models and algorithms like YOLO & RNN Models in object detection along with some of the use cases of object detection.